Naproxen, an NSAID (non-steroidal anti-inflammatory drug), has the potential to provide great relief for muscle and joint pain or inflammation.

 Is it safe to drink alcohol while taking Naproxen?

 As per the NHS, consuming alcohol alongside naproxen is generally acceptable as long as it is done moderately.
 Hence, it is crucial to be vigilant about your naproxen and alcohol consumption, ensuring you do not exceed the recommended limit.

-If you are taking naproxen it is wise to watch your alcohol intake, ideally avoiding alcohol altogether.
-The main reason being, that as a strong anti-inflammatory drug, naproxen can cause issues with your stomach which are more likely to occur or worsen if you drink alcohol.
+If you are taking Naproxen, it is wise to watch your alcohol intake, ideally avoiding alcohol altogether.
+The main reason is that as a strong anti-inflammatory drug, naproxen can cause issues with your stomach, which are more likely to occur or worsen if you drink alcohol.

-It can be safely used to treat chronic and long term pain conditions when prescribed in a gastro-resistant form and when taken exactly as prescribed.
+It can safely treat chronic and long-term pain conditions when prescribed in a gastro-resistant form and when taken exactly as prescribed.

 Like most NSAIDs, naproxen can cause inflammation of the stomach’s lining.
 This can lead to stomach pain, bleeding, acid reflux and ulcers.

 Likewise, excessive alcohol consumption is also known to cause inflammation of the stomach lining – a medical condition known as gastritis.